 - 1. Explain the Appellate Authorities under the Companies Act and SEBI Act. - 2.
 Explain the general rules of drafting in respect of applications and petitions. - 3.
 What are the important considerations to be kept in mind while drafting a reply/written statement? - 4.
 Explain the important considerations while drafting Affidavit in Evidence. - 5.
 What is a dress code and what is its significance for professionals in the changing global scenario? - 6.
-Explain the guidelines that ICSI has prescribed for professional dress for members while appearing before judicial/quasi-judicial bodies and tribunals.
+What is meant by etiquette?
+Why practicing good professional etiquette is necessary for professional success?